-(iv) Addicting Games Deferred Payment Liability
+(iv) Addicting Games deferred payment liability

-The Addicting Games deferred payment liability consists of the present value of a USD \$7,000,000 first anniversary payment (the "Addicting Games First Anniversary Deferred Payment") to be paid on September 3, 2022 and the present value of a USD \$3,800,000 second anniversary payment (the "Addicting Games Second Anniversary Deferred Payment") to be paid on September 3, 2023 (the Addicting Games First Anniversary Deferred Payment and the Addicting Games Second Anniversary Deferred Payment are collectively the "Addicting Games Deferred Payment"), see Note 5.
+The Addicting Games deferred payment liability consisted of the present value of a USD \$7,000,000 first anniversary payment (the "Addicting Games First Anniversary Deferred Payment") to be paid on September 3, 2022 and the present value of a USD \$3,800,000 second anniversary payment (the "Addicting Games Second Anniversary Deferred Payment") to be paid on September 3, 2023 (collectively the "Addicting Games Deferred Payment").

-The Company has, at its option, the ability to settle the Addicting Games Deferred Payment either in cash or by the allotment and issuance of such number of common shares determined by the volume weighted average price for the ten trading days prior to the payment due dates.
+The Company had, at its option, the ability to settle the Addicting Games Deferred Payment either in cash or by the allotment and issuance of such number of common shares determined by the volume weighted average price for the ten trading days prior to the payment due dates.